Back To Search Results

 Epidemiology

 Despite the commonality of radius and ulnar shaft fractures, studies that define the epidemiology are scarce.
-It appears that there is bimodal age distribution with peaks before age 40 and after age 60.
+There appears to be a bimodal age distribution with peaks before age 40 and after age 60.
 Men have similar rates of both bone fractures compared to women early in life.
 However, women experience a higher proportion of fractures after age 60.[5]
 High school athletes and active individuals have also been shown to be at-risk populations.[6][7]

 Pathophysiology